Sanjay-Chauhan01/LikeTruecallerApp/README.md

 # True Caller Application
-This application is same as like true caller application.
+This application is same as true caller application.

 ## Features
 - MVVM